adielashrov/Enhance-DL-with-SBM-Modelsward2023/TRL/Readme.md

 ## TRL

 The **TRL** project was build on top of the https://github.com/d-corsi/ScenarioBasedRL project.

 ### Part 1: Setting up the python environment
+We used Pycharm for editing the project, but you can of course select a different method.

+1. Open the cloned python project in Pycharm.

+`"Enhance-DL-with-SBM-Modelsward2023\TRL\"`

+2. Pycharm should offer you to configure a virtual environment using the included `requirements.txt` file.
+More details in this [guide](https://www.jetbrains.com/help/pycharm/creating-virtual-environment.html#env-requirements).

+3. Configure a python interpreter created in your virtual environment.
+For example:
+`Enhance-DL-with-SBM-Modelsward2023\TRL\venv_pycharm\Scripts\python.exe`.

 ### Part 2: Setting up Unity